 Infant Safe Sleep

-Governor Tim Walz proclaimed the week of November 14-20, 2021 as: Infant Safe Sleep Week.
+Governor Tim Walz proclaimed the week of November 13-19, 2022 as: Infant Safe Sleep Week.

-WHEREAS: A thorough investigation is required including an autopsy to determine the cause and manner of SUID; and
+WHEREAS: A thorough investigation is required, including an autopsy, to determine the cause and manner of SUID; and

-WHEREAS: Every year, 50 or more babies in Minnesota die suddenly and unexpectedly, and most of these deaths happen in an unsafe sleep environment; and
+WHEREAS: Every year, approximately 50 Minnesota babies die suddenly and unexpectedly, and most of these deaths happen in an unsafe sleep environment; and

-WHEREAS: Parents, families, child care providers, and hospitals can engage in safe sleep practices by placing infants on their backs in a smoke-free environment in a safety-approved crib free of blankets, pillows, bumper pads, stuffed animals, and toys; and
+WHEREAS: Parents, families, childcare providers, and hospitals can engage in safe sleep practices by placing infants on their backs in a smoke-free environment in a safety-approved crib free of blankets, pillows, bumper pads, stuffed animals, and toys; and

-NOW, THEREFORE, I, TIM WALZ, Governor of Minnesota, do hereby proclaim the week of November 14-20, 2021, as:
+NOW, THEREFORE, I, TIM WALZ, Governor of Minnesota, do hereby proclaim the week of November 13-19, 2022, as: